KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/basics.md

 </p>

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;As a best practice we usually keep that parameter as False in order to avoid a lot of DagRuns being triggered.
-Also, even we setted it to False, we still can backfill our DAGs with the following command:
+Also, even if we setted it to False, we still can backfill our DAGs with the following command through CLI:
 </p>

 ```bash